SEL-ICS/NHS-Snowflake-CoP/T-SQL to Snowflake SQL/Snowflake Collation/README.md

 © 2025 Crown copyright \
 NHS North East London Integrated Care Board \

-This software is released under the MIT License
+This software is released under the Open Government V3 and MIT Licenses.
+All output subject to Crown Copyright.